aggarwalhardik2005/QuickAI/README.md

 *   **Frontend:** Optimized for deployment on **Vercel** or Netlify.
 *   **Backend:** Configured for Vercel Serverless Functions.
 (Note: `pdf-parse@1.1.1` is specifically used to ensure compatibility with Vercel's serverless Node.js environment).

----

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](#) if you want to contribute.

-## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.